iamajitsingh/iamajitsingh/README.md

 - 📫 How to reach me **iamajit41@gmail.com**

-- ⚡ Fun fact **I am pursuing my B.Tech in Electronics & Communication Engineering from Indian Institute of Information Technology, (IIIT) Guwahati**
+- ⚡ Fun fact **I am pursuing my B.Tech in Electronics & Communication Engineering from the Indian Institute of Information Technology, (IIIT) Guwahati**